-Olschbaur, here, reflects on the art historical canon, emulating a photographic series by Martin Kippenberger in which the artist ironically imitates the subjects in ‘The Raft of the Medusa’ (1819) by Théodore Géricault.
-In one of the photographs, Kippenberger imitates a headless corpse in the bottom right corner of the painting.
+Unzicker explains that Olschbaur’s ‘Sub Red’ reflects on the art historical canon.
+She writes: “The posture in Sub Red emulates a photographic series by Martin Kippenberger, taken by his wife Elfie Semotan, in which the artist ironically mimics the poses of the subjects in Théodore Géricault’s The Raft of the Medusa (1819).”
+In one of the photographs, she explains, “Kippenberger imitates a headless corpse in the bottom right corner of the painting.”
 Draped over his bed, wearing only his socks and a watch, the artist’s lively body and prosaic setting play with the original drama and romanticism present in Géricault’s painting.
 With ‘Sub Red’ (2019), Olschbaur pulls this discourse in the direction of violence and sexuality, especially as it reflects the tensions within and between these themes.

 In this way, Olschbaur reflects on the tension between patriarchal power structures and erotic practices, while simultaneously creating a surreal landscape that, rather than being prescriptive, highlights the possibility for constant re-assemblage.

 Correction: In the first version of this article published on May 15, 2020, Allyson Unzicker’s essay on Katherina Olschbauer’s work was not cited properly.
 This revision was published on August 4, 2020.